Things to do in India

 Few people associate Kerala with mountains, the Himalayas monopolizing the western desire for elevated landscapes.
 Although they may not appeal to the serious explorers out there, the Western Ghats range is rapturous for most ramblers.
 And mountain bike riders.
 A good starting point is the town of Munnar, with the backdrop of Anamudi, Kerala's highest peak at 2,695m.

-Learn the do’s and don’ts, and the oohs and aahs, of tiger safaris in India.
+Learn the do’s and don’ts, and the oohs and aahs, of tiger safaris in India, where the majority of the world's striped stunners live.

 Exploring India through food gives insight into the country's culture, history and geography.

-Travelling India with kids is like opening a book and sinking into a different story every day.
+Travelling around India with kids is like opening a vivid picture book and sinking into a different story every day.

-Our India travel tips explain how to get the most from a wonderful cultural adventure.
+Our India travel tips explain how to get the most from a wonderful cultural adventure, from experts who've done it all before.

 Responsible travel issues in India include poverty, conservation and animal welfare.